edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Reproducing the paper figures
 -------------

-The code is split into three steps: 1) downloading, 2) preprocessing, 3) processing, verifying and plotting
+The code is split into three steps: 1) downloading, 2) preprocessing, 3) processing, verifying and plotting.
+In all the script preambles, variable = tp24 should have first_forecast_date = '20200102' and number_forecast = 313 while variable = t2m24 should have first_forecast_date = '20200102' and number_forecast = 209.

 1: Downloading